mizhonka/Spell-checker/Documentation/week2report.md

 ## How has the project progressed?

-The program now has two classes; WordList and DamerauLavenshtein.
+The program now has two classes; WordList and DamerauLevenshtein.
 Both of these classes have 100% test coverage.

 WordList contains a simple list that contains the needed English vocabulary and a function to check if a given word exists.

-For now DamerauLavenshtein has no functionality and only has basic construction.
+For now DamerauLevenshtein has no functionality and only has basic construction.

 ## What I learned this week

-I learned more about the Damerau-Lavenshtein algorithm, especially how the basic Lavenshtein algorithm is implemented.
+I learned more about the Damerau-Levenshtein algorithm, especially how the basic Lavenshtein algorithm is implemented.

 ## What has been unclear or problematic?